-When demand exists, the College of Technology may offer the master's degree via innovative delivery modes.
+When demand exists, the Purdue Polytechnic Institute may offer the master's degree via innovative delivery modes.
 Most recently it has employed a delivery model that utilizes a combination of traditional classroom instruction three (3) weekends per semester supplemented by distance education.
 This program has the same credit hour and core course requirements as the residency Master.
 Participating students matriculate through the program as a cohort and take a predetermined set of courses over five (5) semesters.
-For additional information, contact the Graduate Office at: http://www.tech.purdue.edu/ProSTAR/index.cfm.
+For additional information, contact the Graduate Office at: https://polytechnic.purdue.edu/center-for-professional-studies.